-2.2 Nomination of Board members
+2.2 Nominations of the Board members

 The Articles of Association state that implementing countries should nominate up to six people to represent the sub-constituency on the Board.
-Implementing countries can also nominate 6 alternates, one for each Board member.
-EITI Board members are elected at EITI Members' Meetings, regularly held every three years (see box below).
+Implementing countries can also nominate six alternates, one for each Board member.
+EITI Board members are elected at EITI Members' Meetings, regularly held every three years.